alexpetros/unplannedobsolescence.com/content/blog/what-dynamic-programming-languages-are-for.md

 Most of the complexity comes from the need to tell Rust exactly how to unpack that SQL result into a typed data structure, and then into an HTML template.
 The `Event` struct is declared so that Rust knows to expect a `String` for `event_id`.
-The derive macros create a representation that mininja knows how to serialize.
+The derive macros create a representation that minijinja knows how to serialize.
 It's tedious.

 <!-- But you also lose the obligation of specifying those conversions manually, which is very handy because SQL, JavaScript, and HTML all have different type systems (a topic for another blog post), and specifying those conversions is quite tedious. -->